At a Glance

 - The Action Plan takes into account feedback received throughout the recovery process, including recommendations by the Puna Community Development Plan Action Committee and input received via public and online forums.

 HUD has broad power to set restrictions on how the funds can be spent.
 Sometime after the CDBG-DR allocation is announced, HUD issues the program rules, regulations and guidelines in a Federal Register Notice.
-From the date of the Federal Register Notice, state or local governments have 90-120 days to prepare the following:
+The notice was published Jan.
+27 and went into effect Feb.
+3. Following the notice, the County must prepare:

 - A Certification Plan, which shows that the state or local government has the systems and processes in place to manage grant funds and guard against duplication of benefits, fraud and abuse.